.44 Colt: Ballistics

 The original .44 Colt loading used a heeled, outside lubricated bullet.
 The major diameter of the bullet was approximately the groove diameter (.451 in) of the converted ".44" cap and ball revolver.
 The smaller "heel" at the base of the bullet was sized to fit inside the brass case at approximately .430 in.

 Upon firing, the ductile soft lead bullet (alloys of pure to nearly pure lead were used) allowed the base of the bullet to "bump up" to first the chamber diameter in the cylinder, then jump the gap, through the forcing cone into the rifling.
 This is effective with black powder, but less so with smokeless powder.
 Alloying the lead with tin or antimony to harden it makes this nearly impossible.
 Use of hard alloys typically leads to poor accuracy.

 Benet cup and Martin-type primers were later replaced by more reliable Boxer type primers.

 The ballistic performance of the original .44 Colt is comparable to the .44 Remington, and less powerful than modern .44 Russian loads.
-Cases for the modern .44 Colt-chambered handguns are typically made using trimmed .44 Magnum, .44 Special, or .44 Russian brass and a historically inaccurate .429 lead bullet.
-(As opposed to the older "heeled bullets" with a larger, .451 in diameter outside lubricated bullet.).
+Cases for the modern .44 Colt-chambered handguns are typically made using trimmed .44 Magnum, .44 Special, or .44 Russian brass and a historically inaccurate .429 lead bullet instead of the older outside-lubricated heeled bullet with a larger, .451 diameter.

 Commercial black powder and smokeless ammunition remained available until around 1940, by which time the .44 Colt had been entirely supplanted by more modern handgun cartridges such as the .38 Special and .44 Special.

 The modern sport of cowboy action shooting has stimulated renewed interest in obsolete revolver cartridges like .44 Colt and, for the first time in nearly 100 years, commercially produced .44 Colt ammunition is available.
 Brass is available from Starline and can be made by trimming the length of .44 Special cases.